 Bentley is in quite an interesting industry niche.
-Here is a quick window into my new world, from our web page:
+Here is a quick window into my world, from our web page:

 Bentley is the global leader dedicated to providing architects, engineers, geospatial professionals, constructors, and owner-operators with comprehensive software solutions for sustaining infrastructure.
 Bentley’s mission is to empower its users to leverage information modeling through integrated projects for high-performing intelligent infrastructure.
 Its solutions encompass the MicroStation platform for infrastructure design and modeling, the ProjectWise platform for infrastructure project team collaboration and work sharing, and the AssetWise platform for infrastructure asset operations – all supporting a broad portfolio of interoperable applications and complemented by worldwide professional services.